 Tracking the Right Way

-Devices such as the VIA Mobile360 D700 Drive Recorder provide a technically robust tracking system integrated into a single device, thanks to the combination of GPS and 4G wireless.
+Devices such as the VIA Mobile360 D700 AI Dash Cam provide a technically robust tracking system integrated into a single device, thanks to the combination of GPS and 4G wireless.
 However, while this is a cost effective and elegant solution, there are compliance considerations to account for.
 Tracking employees in Europe is a complex area, where tracking for business purposes is permitted, but illegal outside of working hours, for example.
 Proper communication is vital, as is ensuring clear business policies around the use of GPS data, the processing of it, and the out-of-hours use of company vehicles.
 Implementation of vehicle tracking should be a transparent process – indeed, covert tracking is highly likely to cross the line and infringe data privacy regulations.

 The benefits of vehicle tracking are significant, with insurance premium discounts of up to 30% (due to tracked vehicles having a lower risk of theft), improved employee efficiency and lower incidence of speeding problems due to increased driver awareness.